 The Rock Garden was a small, short-lived venue, at 4742 Mission in San Francisco, which presented rock 'n' roll and psychedelic music in 1967.
 The Grateful Dead performed at the venue about half a dozen times in March and April 1967.
-There are no official recordings of performances at the venue.

 The Rollarena was a roller-skating rink located at 15721 East 14th Street in San Leandro.
 The Rollarena was used for rock shows from the end of 1965 through to late 1967.
 Many East Bay groups appeared at the venue but it it was also used for shows by national and international groups.

 Ruthie's Inn, BerkeleyRuthie's Inn, located at 2618 San Pablo Avenue in Berkeley, was a thrash metal and punk rock venue for 4 or 5 years in the middle of the 1980's.

 The Saloon, San FranciscoThe Saloon, located at 1232 Grant Street on the corner of Grant and Fresno opened in 1861 as Wagner's Beer Hall.
 At the time of writing The Saloon features live blues bands every night of the week.